New Viewpoint and Algorithms for Water-Filling Solutions in Wireless Communications: Several Extensions

-from which we can solve $\mu_j$ as a function of $t$ as follows: With (\ref{example_9_equ_2}), the sum power constraint (\ref{P5-3}) can be rewritten as For given ${\mathcal{I}}_{k,j}$'s, bisection search can be used to compute $t$ from (\ref{example_9_equ_3}).
+\textbf{Example 9:} With the optimal diagonalization, the maximum-sum-weighted-MSE minimization problem for MIMO-OFDM systems can be formulated as where the term $\sum_{k=1}^K{ w_{k,j}}/({b_{k,j}+a_{k,j}p_{k,j}})$ is the weighted sum-weighted-MSE on the $j$th subcarrier.
+From (\ref{P5-1}), By using (\ref{example_9_equ_1}) in (\ref{P5-1}), we have from which we can solve $\mu_j$ as a function of $t$ as follows: With (\ref{example_9_equ_2}), the sum power constraint (\ref{P5-3}) can be rewritten as For given ${\mathcal{I}}_{k,j}$'s, bisection search can be used to compute $t$ from (\ref{example_9_equ_3}).
 Then with (\ref{example_9_equ_2}), $\mu_j$'s can be computed and with (\ref{example_9_equ_1}), $p_{k,j}$'s can be computed.

-\textbf{Example 10:} The maximization of the minimum weighted mutual information for MIMO-OFDM systems with optimal diagonalization can be formulated as the following: This optimization plays a key role in the transceiver optimizations of MIMO-OFDM systems with nonlinear Tomlinson Harashima precoding (THP) or decision feedback equalization.
-Following the same logic as that for Example 9, we have via manipulating (\ref{P5-1}) and (\ref{P5-2})

-By using the above two equations in (\ref{P5-3}), the value of $t$ can be computed by solving the following equation: Because of the monotonicity of the left-hand-side of (\ref{P5-53}) with respect to $t$, bisection search can be used to find the value of $t$.
+\textbf{Example 10:} The maximization of the minimum weighted mutual information for MIMO-OFDM systems with optimal diagonalization can be formulated as the following: This optimization plays a key role in the transceiver optimizations of MIMO-OFDM systems with nonlinear Tomlinson-Harashima precoding (THP) or decision feedback equalization.
+Following the same logic as that for Example 9, we have via manipulating (\ref{P5-1}) By using the above two equations in (\ref{P5-3}), the value of $t$ can be computed by solving the following equation: Because of the monotonicity of the left-hand-side of (\ref{P5-53}) with respect to $t$, bisection search can be used to find the value of $t$.
 The values of $\mu_j$'s can be obtained from (\ref{P5-52}), and the values of $p_{k,j}$'s can be obtained from (\ref{example_10_equ_1}).